hphelion/documentation/glossary.md

 ## C ##

 ###[CDN](https://community.hpcloud.com/search/knowledge/CDN) ### {#CDN}
-:    Content delivery network; an HP Helion Cloud service that provides distributed caching of object storage objects on geographically dispersed caching servers.
+:    Content delivery network; an HP Helion Public Cloud service that provides distributed caching of object storage objects on geographically dispersed caching servers.
 Copies of the object are stored at a location more convenient to the end user system, allowing for better performance.

 ###[CDN-enabled](https://community.hpcloud.com/search/knowledge/CDN+enabled) ### {#CDN-enabled}
 :    A container that has been enabled for a content delivery network.